Review: Cueto Salomone (2008)

-Renowned Cuban cigar roller, Cueto (real name-Jose Castelar Cayro), rolls cigars out of LCDH El Morro across the bay from Old Havana in Cuba, and also travels around the world (other then the U.S.A, of course) rolling cigars at different functions and shops.
+Renowned Cuban cigar roller, José Castelar Cayro (Cueto) rolls cigars out of LCDH El Morro across the bay from Old Havana in Cuba, and also travels around the world rolling cigars at different functions and shops.

-Cueto has been rolling for quite a while, and even received a certificate recognizing a Guinness record for the longest cigar in the world, at 20.41 meters.
-In fact, he established his latest record in 2005, during the Habano Festival that takes place every year in the Cuban capital.
+Cueto has been rolling for quite a while, and even received a certificate recognizing a Guinness record for the longest cigar in the world, at 803 1/2 inches (20.41 meters.)
+In fact, he established his latest record in 2005, during the Festival del Habano that takes place every year in the Cuban capital.

 Cueto Salomone (2008) 1.png